54696d21/discordMovieBot/readme.md

 `pip3 install -r requirements`

 you need to supply your own token.
-To do that replace `myToken` with a valid discord token
+To do that replace `myToken` in .env with a valid discord token

 # usage